kleinomicslab/mrbin/README.md

              PQNScaling="Yes",
              fixNegatives="Yes",
              logTrafo="Yes",
-             saveFiles="Yes",
              NMRfolders=c("C:/NMR/Sample01/1/pdata/1",
                           "C:/NMR/Sample19/1/pdata/1",
                           "C:/NMR/Sample61/1/pdata/1")
      ))
 ```

-This will set up all parameters and run all steps without asking for user input.
+Users will then be asked to adjust the parameters as above.
+Additional parameters are available, please see vignette("mrbin") for details.

 ## atnv: Affine Transformation of Negative Values